 Prioritize the needs of a wood-fired equipment addition by first reviewing the best option in equipment for your business’ need and second, assessing all the requirements of the wood to be successful in bringing this technique to your kitchen!

-TO THE SMOKE THE CHESTNUT GOES!
+TO THE SMOKE THE CHESTNUTS GO ON A STOVETOP SMOKER!

 Depending on where your located, chestnuts may only be available for a short period each year, usually around the holidays.
 Mostly pan roasted in the oven, why not do something unique with this prized fruit and smoke them!
-In addition to the chestnuts, you’ll need a stove top smoker, purchased or you can make your own with tools likely in your kitchen.
+In addition to the chestnuts, you’ll need a stovetop smoker, purchased or you can make your own with tools likely in your kitchen.
 You can see our writing on the “The Kitchen Find” which will guide you on what is needed.

 about 2 hours of time.
-Be sure you also have a hood vent where you will be using the stove top smoker in order to maintain a smoke free kitchen.
+Be sure you also have a hood vent where you will be using the stovetop smoker in order to maintain a smoke-free kitchen.

 You will find chestnuts available prepackaged or in bulk when in season.
-Although the packaged product will include a directive to cut and X in the flat surface of each nut, I grew up in a household where we always cut off the stem side.
+Although the packaged product will include a directive to cut an X in the flat surface of each nut, I grew up in a household where we always cut off the stem side.
 This is the small, dark cap side to the chestnut.
 The chestnut has a cap and a pointed end giving it a bloated teardrop look.
-I have found that when smoking, I get better control to the smoke infusion with a fresh cut to one end.
-Keep in mind, not all the chestnuts purchased will likely be viable as often mold will take hold of some of the chestnuts which you won’t see until you cut in to them.
+I have found that when smoking, I get better control of the smoke infusion with a fresh cut to one end.
+Keep in mind, not all the chestnuts purchased will likely be viable as often mold will take hold of some of the chestnuts which you won’t see until you cut into them.
 As the chestnuts age, they can develop a fuzzy mold on the outside which will tell you not to waste your time cutting that one open!
 Simply discard!